sanjar-notes/databases/home/4_resource_itineraries/3-scaler-dbms-free/7-SQL-Commands/7-Logical-Operators.md

 note:
 - To match '%' or '\_' itself (i.e. literally), use backslash as escape character, i.e. `\%`, `\_`
-- Of course NOT LIKE is possible, but it's just a logical negation of LIKE.
+- NOT LIKE is possible, i.e. it's a logical negation of LIKE.
 Example:
   ```sql
 	SELECT first_name, last_name
 	FROM actors